Now Offering a $350 Comprehensive Foot Care Packages. Click to Know More.

 Why Does a Heel Spur Feel Worse In The Morning

+When you begin walking, blood circulation improves, the tissue warms up, and the plantar fascia loosens.
 It can temporarily reduce pain.
 However, inflammation is still there, which is why heel pain may return after long periods of standing.

 How Heel Spur Impacts Daily Life